CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows.md

-# Lab - Exercise 2: Connect Windows devices to Microsoft Sentinel using data connectors
+# Lab-9a: Connect Windows devices to Microsoft Sentinel using data connectors

 ## Lab Scenario